noahfl/densenet-sdr/README.md

 Difference compared to the [original](https://github.com/liuzhuang13/DenseNet) implementation
 ---------------------------------------------------------
 The existing model should use identical hyperparameters to the original code.
-If you note some errors - please open an issue.

 Dependencies
 ------------